 Those who are awarded residencies will receive a two-week stay in the dunes.
-The dates available are for two week periods, starting and ending on Saturday:
+The dates are:

 Mattresses, pillows and blankets are provided.
 Residents must supply towels, sheets, sleeping bags (if desired), and whatever food, art supplies and clothing they need.
-The National Park Service doesn't allow pets.
+The National Park Service doesn't allow pets, ever.

 Qualifications and Application

 The applicants need not be a Fellow or member of FAWC or a member of PAAM or Castle Hill, but those who fit one of these categories will be given priority, all things being equal.
 Also given priority are those who have never before received this residency.